June 24, 2020

-This week's Wanderlust Wednesday excursion: The spectacular black sand beaches of Piha and Karekare in North Island, New Zealand
+This week’s Wanderlust Wednesday excursion: The spectacular black sand of Piha Beach and Karekare Beach in North Island, New Zealand

 It’s hot.